biocore/emp/protocols/README.md

 ### Sample collection and aliquot tracking

-Maintaining multiple (~10) individual frozen aliquots of each raw sample is suggested.
+Maintaining multiple (~10) individual frozen aliquots of each raw bulk sample is suggested.
 This minimizes freeze-thaw cycles and permits multiple future downstream processing protocols.
+Instructions are provided in the [EMP Sample Submission Guide](https://dx.doi.org/10.17504/protocols.io.pfqdjmw).

 To track the provenance of these aliquots, we employ the following QR barcoding scheme: